John Paul Vann: Vietnam War service

 Vann was voluntarily assigned to South Vietnam in 1962 as an adviser to Colonel Huỳnh Văn Cao, commander of the ARVN IV Corps.

 In the final check to board Flying Tiger Line Flight 739, Vann was detained since his passport was found to have expired.
 The plane took off and later crashed en route after leaving Guam with no survivors.
-Taking a later flight, he arrived in March 23, 1962.
+Taking a later flight, he arrived on March 23, 1962.

 In the thick of the anti-guerrilla war against the Viet Cong, Vann became concerned with the way in which the war was being prosecuted, in particular the disastrous Battle of Ap Bac.
 Directing the battle from a spotter plane overhead, he earned the Distinguished Flying Cross for his bravery in taking enemy fire.
-He attempted to draw public attention to the problems through press contacts such as New York Times reporter David Halberstam, directing much of his ire towards MACV commander General Paul D. Harkins.
+He attempted to draw public attention to the problems through reporters such as David Halberstam of the New York Times and Neil Sheehan of UPI, directing much of his ire towards MACV commander General Paul D. Harkins.
 Vann completed his Vietnam assignment in March 1963 and left the Army within a few months, having completed 20 years of service.